 The Ubud Village Jazz Festival is a massive community concert held over two days near Ubud, the cultural capital of Bali.

 The festival traces its humble beginnings to 2013, following the gathering of artists in an intimate gathering.
-The first event featured 20 performances on three platforms over 2 days, bringing together 100 musicians.
+The first event featured 20 performances on three platforms over two days, bringing together 100 musicians.

-This 10th Year Celebration is marking a Come-Back-with-Full-Force, after the worldwide lockdown.
-A diverse and talented lineup of musicians from around the world and the archipelago will come together for the two-day event, bringing you on a journey of musical exploration and discovery.
-Among them are the very well-known and respected Kevin Hays Trio (USA), along with Pere Bujosa Trio (Spain), Henk Kraajeveld Quintet (The Netherlands), MANNA Trio featuring Indonesian bass living legend Mates, Rio Moreno Latin Combo (Indonesia), Amanda Lee (Singapore), SCAT C.A.T (Canada-Indonesia), Wilson Quah (Malaysia-Indonesia), Second Brain (France),
+This 10th Year Celebration marked a Come-Back-with-Full-Force, after the worldwide lockdown.
+A diverse and talented lineup of musicians from around the world and the archipelago came together for the two-day event, bringing you on a journey of musical exploration and discovery.
+Among them were the very well-known and respected Kevin Hays Trio (USA), along with Pere Bujosa Trio (Spain), Henk Kraajeveld Quintet (The Netherlands), MANNA Trio featuring Indonesian bass living legend Mates, Rio Moreno Latin Combo (Indonesia), Amanda Lee (Singapore), SCAT C.A.T (Canada-Indonesia), Wilson Quah (Malaysia-Indonesia), Second Brain (France),

 Yuri Mahatma & Astrid Sulaiman (Indonesia), and the young and gifted pianist Nadine Adriana (Indonesia), to mention a few.

 Ubud Village Jazz Festival, an annual event, is made possible by the support of the local Ubud community.
 Finances from the festival are sourced through sponsors, advertisers, and ticket fees paid by attendees.